Nonlinear Gravitational Radiation Reaction: Failed Tail, Memories & Squares: Radiative action

 where $\mathcal{L}$ is a conservative-like Lagrangian, including the kinetic and potential-only terms computed to 5PN order in \cite{Blumlein:2020pyo}, as well as other conservative-like tail terms, e.g.~\cite{Galley:2015kus,Almeida:2021xwn}.
 On~the other hand, the $R_{\pm}$ part accounts for various radiation-reaction effects, starting with the leading (Burke-Thorne) radiation-reaction action \cite{Galley:2015kus} \beq S_{\rm (RR)} = -\frac{G}{5} \int \dd t \, I^{ij}_{-}(t) I^{ij(5)}_+(t)\,. \eeq The equation of motion are then given by \cite{Galley:2009px}

 where PL stands for ``Physical Limit", i.e., $\bx_{a, +} \to \bx_a$, $\bx_{a, -} \to 0$.
 4pt At this stage we treat the full failed-tail and memory contributions as part of the radiative sector, and discuss their conservative-like counterparts shortly.
-Since the nonlocal-in-time contribution in \eqref{eq:nlocsflm} depends on the value of $\ddot I_-^{ij}$ at the boundaries, it does not contribute to the (Lagrangian) mechanics of the system (see below).
-Hence, using \eqref{eq:eom} we obtain\footnote{Notice that, as expected, the ${\cal O}(G^3)$ terms are (Schott-type) total time derivatives.}
+Using \eqref{eq:eom} we obtain\footnote{Notice that, as expected, the ${\cal O}(G^3)$ terms are (Schott-type) total time derivatives.}